fmichonneau/2016-06-15-UFII-fellowship/application.md

 sequences, I will also include homologs based on their respective protein sequences.
 This approach will increase the likelihood of finding matches in the reference database, and will allow the assignment to a higher-level taxon when no exact match is found.
-I will develop this software in Python.
-This software will be relatively easy to implement as it is mostly a wrapper around other pre-existing well-tested software.
+I will develop this software in Python. <!-- because... -->

 To test the accuracy of this approach, I will use sequences from known species and use the software developed to attempt to identify them.
 To simulate the